 What do we expect from the future?
-Will human’s appearance change and reach the peak of its perfection?
+Will the human appearance change and reach the peak of its perfection?
 Maybe humans will turn into some kind of bio-robots and will be controlled by means of digital commands?
-There are too many questions.
-Consider a few things about how humanity can become in the future.
+There are too many questions regarding the future of humanity.

 Option 1.
 Human evolution is over